thebgacademy/bga-site/content/BGA24/BGA24.md

 ## What sessions are on board already?
 We currently have a handful of talks confirmed already and are in discussion with many more!

-Current 7 confirmed sessions are:
+The current 8 confirmed sessions are:

 | Session                                                                 | Leader                                                                            | Affiliationi                  |
 | ----------------------------------------------------------------------- | --------------------------------------------------------------------------------- | ----------------------------- |